NSW Land Tax Calculator 2025-26

 Land tax thresholds are frozen from 2025 onwards following the 2024-25 State Budget announcement.

-Foreign persons who own residential land in NSW pay an additional surcharge of 5% on the total land value.
-Unlike the general land tax, there is no threshold for the surcharge—it applies from the first dollar.
+Foreign owner surcharge: foreign persons who own residential land in NSW pay an additional 5% on the total land value with no threshold — it applies from the first dollar.

 You can find your property's unimproved land value on: